gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/New-AadrmRightsDefinition.md

 The command includes the rights VIEW and DOCEDIT for a user in the Contoso organization.

-### Example 2: Create a rights definition object for all users
+### Example 2: Create a rights definition object for all members
 ```
 PS C:\>$R2 = New-AadrmRightsDefinition -DomainName "Contoso.com" -Rights "VIEW"
 ```

-This command creates a rights definition object for all users in the organization and stores this policy in a variable named R2, which can then be used to create or update a custom template.The command includes the VIEW right for all users in the Contoso organization.
+This command creates a rights definition object for all members in Contoso organization and stores this policy in a variable named R2, which can then be used to create or update a custom template.The command includes the VIEW right for all users in the Contoso organization.

 ## PARAMETERS

 ### -DomainName
-Specifies the domain name of your or external organization.
-All members in given domain name will be included.
+Specifies domain name for your organization or another organization, to be used for granting rights when you create or update a custom template.
+All verified domains for that organization are automatically included.
+To specify more than one organization, create another Rights Definition object.

 ```yaml